yogendersolanki91/cloudEngg/src/cluster/README.md

 Improved
 ----
+* XML marshaling replaced with GOB encoder because of message drops
 * Data of any type can be send by the chanel.Bug removed.
 * Bug in the broadcast msg .Bug Recovered.
 * Bug in the msg Pid has been recovered.